Concordium/concordium-wallet-proxy/README.md

 * `GET /v0/plt/tokenInfo/{tokenId}`: get info about a given plt token and its module state (with metadata url).
 * `GET /v0/keyAccounts/{public key}`: get accounts associated with a given public key.
 Optionally filter the result for simple accounts.
 * `POST /v0/transakOnRamp`: create a URL to initiate purchasing CCDs through the Transak on-ramp.
+* `GET /v0/genesisHash`: get the genesis block hash for the connected network.

 ### Errors